codemonkey800/dotfiles/README.md

 ---

 # Dotfiles :fish:

+## Emoji Index
+I've recently started using Emojis in a lot of my commit messages, READMEs, and wherever I can on GitHub.
+Here's what each emoji I use represents.
+It may be subject to change:

+- :tada: - Commits that include something so amazing that I have to celebrate :tada:
+- :wrench: - Commits that are relatively small to medium in size
+- :warning: - Commits that introduce configs or code that break things

+## Introduction
 Aside from being free and having a [penguin](https://en.wikipedia.org/wiki/Tux) for a mascot, a Linux based OS is probably *the* best for customization.
 [Dotfiles](https://en.wikipedia.org/wiki/Dotfiles) are essentially hidden files